kennyhui/kennyhui.github.io/_posts/2016-04-29-android-fingerprint.markdown

 Install Android SDK Tools Revision 24.3, if you have not done so.
 Enroll a new fingerprint in the emulator by going to Settings > Security > Fingerprint, then follow the enrollment instructions.
 Use an emulator to emulate fingerprint touch events with the following command.
-Use the same command to emulate fingerprint touch events on the lockscreen or in your app. adb -e emu finger touch <finger_id>
+Use the same command to emulate fingerprint touch events on the lockscreen or in your app.

+    adb -e emu finger touch <finger_id>

  On Windows, you may have to run telnet 127.0.0.1 <emulator-id> followed by finger touch <finger_id>.

 ![](img/fingerprint.jpg)

+Confirm Credential
+Your app can authenticate users based on how recently they last unlocked their device.
+This feature frees users from having to remember additional app-specific passwords, and avoids the need for you to implement your own authentication user interface.
+Your app should use this feature in conjunction with a public or secret key implementation for user authentication.

+To set the timeout duration for which the same key can be re-used after a user is successfully authenticated, call the new setUserAuthenticationValidityDurationSeconds() method when you set up a KeyGenerator or KeyPairGenerator.

+Avoid showing the re-authentication dialog excessively -- your apps should try using the cryptographic object first and if the the timeout expires, use the createConfirmDeviceCredentialIntent() method to re-authenticate the user within your app.

+To see an app implementation of this feature, refer to the Confirm Credential sample.